crate/crate/devs/docs/basics.rst

 Then import the project into IntelliJ.
 You may need to explicitly reload maven projects to ensure that it correctly picks up generated source files from antlr.

-Finally, run a `git clean` to remove pointless IntelliJ file changes to checked in config files
+Finally, run a `git clean` to remove pointless IntelliJ file changes to checked in config files.

 Running Tests
 =============